gardster/dragunov_pro/content/posts/vision_docs.md

 ### Definition

 Let's begin by clarifying what I mean by the term "vision doc".

-A vision doc is a concise document that outlines high-level aspects of a project or initiative, looking ahead to a time frame of 1-3 years in the future.
-The technical orientation of vision docs can vary, ranging from very technical ones like "We will migrate from Framework A to Framework B" to more product-like descriptions such as  "We will deliver an exceptional user experience."
+A vision doc is a concise document that outlines high-level aspects of a project or initiative, looking ahead to a time frame of 1-3 years.
+The technical orientation of vision docs can vary, ranging from very technical ones like "We will migrate from a Framework A to a Framework B" to more product-like descriptions such as "We will deliver an exceptional user experience."
 Usually the technical bias of the vision is expected from software engineering roles.

 As a staff engineer, you possess knowledge of ongoing projects, team/org challenges, and business requirements, allowing you to identify opportunities, align work with business needs, and describe a target state for the future.
 This is an organisational context and a vision doc is a derivative of this context expressed through an inspiring picture of the future.
 So you finds some opportunities, aligns work to business needs and describes this as a target state for the future.